Steve Stephens, Cleveland Facebook Murder Suspect: What To Know About His Girlfriend Joy Lane

 “This is a horrific crime and we do not allow this kind of content on Facebook.
 We take our responsibility to keep people safe on Facebook very seriously, and are in touch with law enforcement in emergencies when there are direct threats to physical safety.”

-Joy Lane’s name on Facebook is Joy Carr and she has posted a status to give an update since the shooting news broke out, Heavy reported.
-Joy confirmed that she’s safe and she has already gone to the police to work with them.
+Joy Lane’s name on Facebook is Joy Carr, and she has posted a status to give an update since the shooting news broke out, Heavy reported.
+Joy confirmed that she’s safe, and she has already gone to the police to work with them.
 She also expressed her sadness over the horrific event and said she will be praying for the victims and Steve who “needs help.”

 A man named Stevie Steve is driving around Cleveland in a white van shooting random people on Facebook Live.
 Death Toll at 15. pic.twitter.com/u9RSuyK117